 Besides reinforcing the EU’s commitment to protecting its citizens’ data, the Privacy Shield invalidation shows that the GDPR’s influence extends well beyond the EU.

 The Privacy Shield was a legal framework regulating transfers of personal data from the EU to the US.
 US-based organizations that wanted to join the Privacy Shield Framework had to comply with the high data protection standards set out by it.

-Privacy Shield replaced a previous framework, Safe Harbor, whose validity was challenged back in 2015 by data privacy campaigner, Maximilian Schrems.
+The Privacy Shield replaced a previous framework, Safe Harbor, whose validity was challenged back in 2015 by Max Schrems.
 Many controversies surrounded international data transfers between Europe and the US.
 The legal action Schrems launched against Facebook Ireland was probably the most effective of such disputes.

-A period of tranquillity began after Privacy Shield passed its second annual review by the European Commission.
-However, Schrems filed a second case in 2018 and the new transfer mechanism headed towards the same fate as Safe Harbor.
+A period of tranquillity began after the Privacy Shield passed its second annual review by the European Commission.
+However, Max Schrems filed a second case in 2018, and the new transfer mechanism ended up having the same fate as Safe Harbor.

-The privacy activist initially questioned the validity of the Standard Contractual Clauses (SCCs), which are used as an alternative mechanism for enabling data flows from the EU to third countries.
-The matter was subsequently referred to the European Court, which separately argued that Privacy Shield was failing to properly protect EU citizens.
+The privacy activist initially questioned the validity of Standard Contractual Clauses (SCCs), an alternative mechanism for enabling data transfer between EU and non-EU countries.
+The matter was subsequently referred to the European Court, which separately argued that the Privacy Shield framework failed to adequately protect EU citizens.

-Long story short, Privacy Shield is no longer a valid lawful basis for personal data transfers from the EU to the United States.
+Long story short, the Privacy Shield is no longer a valid basis for personal data transfers from the EU to the United States.